uicperformance/bufcounts/README.md

 If you space out the thread IDs so that they increment counts that are on different cache lines, does that help performance?

+### what's happening between 32 and 64 items for the buffer update?

+Once your solution runs in the single ns per update with 16 threads, you may find that it goes a great deal slower with 64 items than with 32 items.
+Can you work out why?

 ## Turn-in

 Please post and discuss your results on Piazza.